 - 11.39 Freight vehicles are typically some of the most polluting vehicles on our roads.
-Furthermore, the projected growth in the borough will lead to increased construction traffic and associated vehicles which tend to bring more pollution, noise and dust. - 11.40 This policy seeks to address the challenges the borough faces in ensuring the efficient, safe, timely and sustainable movement of goods and materials across the borough, whilst seeking to improve air quality and reduce impacts arising from the freight network such as accidents, spillages or wastes. - 11.41 As the proportion of cyclists and pedestrians has grown, pedestrian and cycle safety has become an area of increasing concern in Tower Hamlets, particularly given the rise in fatalities on busy arterial roads.
-Across London, nearly two thirds of cyclist deaths and around a quarter of pedestrian deaths involve a heavy goods vehicle(81).
+Furthermore, the projected growth in the borough will lead to increased construction traffic and associated vehicles which tend to bring more pollution, noise and dust. - 11.40 This policy seeks to address the challenges the borough faces in ensuring the efficient, safe, timely and sustainable movement of goods and materials across the borough, whilst seeking to improve air quality and reduce impacts arising from the freight network such as accidents, spillages or wastes. - 11.41 As the proportion of cyclists and pedestrians has increased, pedestrian and cycle safety has become an area of increasing concern in Tower Hamlets, particularly given the rise in fatalities on busy arterial roads.
+Across London, nearly two thirds of cyclist deaths and around a quarter of pedestrian deaths involve a heavy goods vehicle82.
 This policy seeks to reduce the impact of delivery, servicing and construction traffic on the environment and the health and well-being of residents in terms of noise disturbance and its contribution to road congestion and air pollution. - 11.42 Part 1 ensures that development generating a significant number of vehicle trips for goods or materials will be assessed in relation to its likely impact on the transport network and with reference to the most up-to-date Transport for London guidance relating to deliveries, servicing and construction logistics.
-In particular, development will need to plan and manage its freight movements through the construction and operational phases of the development, based on the wide range of existing guidance from Transport for London. - 11.43 In addition, development will need to provide sufficient space for deliveries and servicing within the site curtilage and off the public highway (including refuse collection).
-If this is not practical then on-street provision may be considered so long as it: - can be clearly demonstrated and adequately justified; - does not restrict traffic flows; or - does not compromise the safety of other roads users.
+An assessment may also be required where a development has the potential to have a significant impact on the transport network.
+The level of assessment required will be decided through the development management process.
+In particular, dDevelopment will need to plan and manage its freight movements through the construction and operational phases of the development, based on the wide range of existing guidance from Transport for London.
+Construction management plans and/or delivery and servicing plans are required to show how the CLOCS standard has been incorporated and that fleets serving the site have FORS silver accreditation. - 11.43 In addition, development will need to provide sufficient space for deliveries and servicing within the site curtilage and off the public highway (including refuse collection).
+If this is not practical then on-street provision may be considered so long as it: